kakao/network-node-manager/README.md

 ## How it works?

-ipvs-node-controller adds the DNAT rules from External-IP to Cluster-IP to iptables.
-Add one DNAT rule to the prerouting chain and output chain for each LoadBalancer type service.
-A DNAT rule in the prerouting chain is for the pod that use pod-only network namespace.
-On the other hand, a DNAT rule in the output chain is for the pod that use host network namespace.
+ipvs-node-controller works on all worker nodes and adds the DNAT rules from Load Balancer IP (External-IP) to Cluster-IP to iptables.
+Add two DNAT rules for each LoadBalancer type service.
+One is added to the prerouting chain and the other is added to the output chain.
+The DNAT rule in the prerouting chain is for the pod that uses pod-only network namespace.
+On the other hand, The DNAT rule in the output chain is for the pod that uses host network namespace.
 All DNAT rules only target packets from pods on the host.
-Below is the example.
+Below is an example.

 ```
 $ kubectl -n default get service